All Episodes

 Is that your perception?

-I mean, it's a it's a love phase.
+I mean, it's a love phase.

 Everyone is feeling good.

-I candidate formerly got the nomination, and um, I've had a wonderful time, even people from all over the country, and there's probably some of the best people.
+Our candidate formally got the nomination, and I've had a wonderful time meeting people from all over the country.

-I'll be honest, Sean and I said this last night.
+I'll be honest, Sean, and I said this last night.

 I've been to a lot of church conventions.